AdaCore/training_material/courses/spark_for_ada_programmers/030_spark_language_and_tools.rst

 ---------------------------------

 * Code intended to be in SPARK is indeed in subset
-* With no SPARK-specific aspects (standard Ada), success means no reads of uninitialized data
+* With no SPARK-specific aspects (standard Ada), success means no reads of uninitialized data and no problematic aliasing
-* With Global aspects added, success means correct use of global data, or no use at all
+* With Global aspects added, success means correct use of global data
-* With Depends aspects added, success means information flow for parameters is as specified
+* With Depends aspects added, success means information flow for parameters and globals is as specified
-* If you get error messages, change the code...
+* If you get errors or check messages, change the code...
 * We will cover these aspects in detail

 ----------------------------------